Spacewalking astronauts close to fixing cosmic ray detector

 CAPE CANAVERAL, Fla.
-(AP) — Spacewalking astronauts plugged a leak in a cosmic ray detector outside the International Space Station on Saturday, bringing it another step closer to new life.
+(AP) — Spacewalking astronauts plugged a leak in a cosmic ray detector outside the International Space Station on Saturday, completing a series of complex repairs to give the instrument new life.

+The $2 billion Alpha Magnetic Spectrometer could resume its hunt for elusive antimatter and dark matter by midweek.

+Team members around the world expressed relief as NASA's Andrew Morgan and Italy's Luca Parmitano wrapped up work on the spectrometer.
+It was their fourth and final spacewalk since November to revive the instrument's crippled cooling system.

 Parmitano quickly discovered a leak in one of the eight coolant lines — the first one he tested — and tightened the fitting.
 “Our day just got a little more challenging,” Mission Control observed.

 Mission Control acknowledged the leak added some unwanted “drama” to the spacewalk.
 “Everybody's hearts stopped,” Mission Control told the astronauts.
-Parmitano wondered aloud what the flight surgeon in Houston saw when the leak erupted — he said his heart rate “either flat-lined or spiked, one of the two.”
+Parmitano wondered aloud what his heart rate was when the leak erupted.
+“It either flat-lined or spiked, one of the two.”

+“It was hard fought today, really well done.
+Cool heads prevailed,” Mission Control said as the spacewalk drew to a close.

-Barring further trouble, the $2 billion spectrometer — launched to the space station in 2011 — could resume its hunt for elusive antimatter and dark matter next week, according to NASA.
+Barring further trouble, the spectrometer — launched to the space station in 2011 — will have its coolant lines filled with more carbon dioxide Sunday.
+One pump will be turned on as early as Monday and the remaining three Tuesday.
+That could lead to the resumption of science observations by Wednesday.

-NASA has described the spectrometer spacewalks as the most complicated since the Hubble Space Telescope repair missions a few decades ago.
-Unlike Hubble, this spectrometer was never intended for astronaut handling in orbit, and it took NASA years to devise a repair plan.
+NASA described the spectrometer spacewalks as the most complicated since the Hubble Space Telescope repair missions a couple decades ago.
+Unlike Hubble, this spectrometer was never intended for astronaut handling in orbit, and once it started faltering in 2014, it took NASA years to devise a repair plan.

-Despite their complexity, the first three spacewalks went well.
-Morgan and Parmitano had to cut into stainless steel pipes to bypass the spectrometer's old, degraded coolant pumps, and then spliced the tubes into the four new pumps — no easy job when working in bulky gloves.
-The system uses carbon dioxide as the coolant.
+Morgan and Parmitano had to cut into stainless steel pipes to bypass the spectrometer's old, degraded coolant pumps on a previous spacewalk.
+Then they spliced the tubes into the new pumps — no easy job when working in bulky gloves.
+New tools had to be created for the intricate job.

-Besides checking for leaks Saturday, the astronauts had to cover the spectrometer with thermal insulation.

-“We are very excited for you to be finishing off all of the amazing work that you've already put into this AMS repair,” astronaut Jessica Meir radioed from inside as the spacewalk got underway, "and I think everyone's excited to the prospects of what AMS has to offer once you guys finish off the work today.”
+“We did it.
+We all did it,” Morgan said once he was back inside.

+Astronaut Jessica Meir noted that the day ended up being more interesting than anyone envisioned.
+“But you guys rolled with all the punches and got the job done.. ...
+Dinner is waiting,” she said.

 The massive 7 1/2-ton (6,800-kilogram) spectrometer was launched to the space station on NASA's next-to-last shuttle flight.
 Until it was shut down late last year for the repair work, it had studied more than 148 billion charged cosmic rays.
 The project is led by Samuel Ting, a Nobel laureate at the Massachusetts Institute of Technology.

 The repairs should allow the spectrometer to continue working for the rest of the life of the space station, or another five to 10 years.
-It was designed to operate for three years and so already has surpassed its expected lifetime.
+It was designed to operate for only three years.

 NASA's two other astronauts on board, Meir and Christina Koch, performed two spacewalks over the past 1 1/2 weeks to upgrade the space station's solar power system.